robgiu/McLighting/README.md

-# McLighting v2 - The ESP8266 based multi-client lighting gadget
+# Net-McLighting v2 - The ESP8266 based multi-client lighting gadget - with networked-connected lamps extension

 [![Gitter](https://badges.gitter.im/mclighting/Lobby.svg)](https://gitter.im/mclighting/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Update 09.03.2018: Forked by @robgiu to allow the implementation of a series of networked lamps, with syncronized effects.

+the coordination between lamps is managed through a Node-red flow.

 > Mc Lighting (the multi-client lighting gadget) is a very cheap internet-controllable lighting solution based on the famous ESP8266 microcontroller and WS2811/2812 led strips.
 It features a self-hosted responsive web-interface, a REST-API and a websocket connector.